Vicbrew 2026

 Rules

-Vicbrew 2025 competition will be run as the Victorian qualifying competition for the National Championship competition, AABC 2025 to be held in Perth?
-October 2025.
+Vicbrew 2026 competition will be run as the Victorian qualifying competition for the National Championship competition, AABC 2026 to be held in Sydney October 24th and 25th 2026.

 4. Maximum of 2 entries per AABC Category per brewer.
 Within this limit, only one entry per style.
-The beer style nominated must be a designated style for the category (as per 2023 Categories).
+The style nominated must be a designated style for the category (as per 2025 Categories).
 Organisers may reclassify or disqualify incorrectly nominated entries.

-5. Entries must be amateur brews.
-Beers fermented in a commercial brewery are ineligible.
+5. Entries must be amateur beers, ciders or meads fermented by the entrant.
+Beers, ciders or meads fermented in a commercial premises are ineligible.

 7. Beers in each Category will be judged by a panel of judges.
 Judging will be by blind tasting.
 Judges’ decision will be final.
 Completed scoresheets will be returned to entrants.
 Queued judging will be used for large categories with several judging panels and no scaling of scores to determine the placings.